Skip to content

 Inline forms and Checkout forms behave differently with respect to when Stripe payment records are created:

-If minimizing the number of incomplete PaymentIntent entries in your Stripe dashboard is important, switching from an inline form to a Checkout form is the recommended approach.
+If minimizing the number of incomplete PaymentIntent entries in your Stripe dashboard is important, protect inline forms with reCAPTCHA and consider Checkout layout for high-risk pages.

 The choice between Inline and Checkout forms depends on the design preferences, available screen space, and the desired user experience for handling payments on your WordPress site.